hadysata/serverpod_swagger/README.md

 4. **"Try it out" feature not working**:
    - If the "Try it out" feature sends requests to the wrong host, regenerate your API spec with the `--base-url` parameter
-   - Run `dart bin/generate.dart --base-url=http://localhost:8082` (adjust the URL to match your server)
+   - Run `dart run serverpod_swagger:generate --base-url=http://localhost:8082` (adjust the URL to match your server)

 5. **Missing Endpoints**:
    - If endpoints are missing from your specification, ensure that your endpoint classes properly extend `Endpoint` and that methods are public.